Religion In Germany

-As in most Western countries, Germany has a growing number of people that are turning away from organised religion but some would argue that the reasons in Germany are different and may be more financial than spiritual.
+Religions in Germany has seen people are turning away from it but some would argue that the reasons in Germany are different and may be more financial than spiritual.

 “In Germany you have to register where you live with the local community and if you check a box that says you are Catholic or Protestant or Jew then the state automatically levy’s a church tax which is passed on to the church or synagogue that you belong to,” said Dr. Albrecht Fuess, a professor at the Philipps University of Marburg, Germany.